Investigating Generalization Behaviours of Generative Flow Networks: Conclusion

 \section{Conclusion}

 In this work, we conducted an empirical investigation into the generalization behaviours of GFlowNets.
 We introduced a set of graph generation tasks of varying difficulty to benchmark and measure GFlowNet generalization performance.
 Our findings support existing hypothesized \emph{mechanisms} of generalization of GFlowNets as well as add to our understanding of \emph{why} GFlowNets generalize.
 We found that GFlowNets inherently learn to approximate functions which contain structure favourable for generalization.
 In addition, we found that the reward implicitly learned by GFlowNets is robust to changes in the training distribution, but that GFlowNets are sensitive to being trained off-policy.
-We discuss limitations and future directions of this work in \S\ref{ap:limitations}.